benjypng/logseq-todoist-plugin/README.md

-### If you are coming to this page from the Logseq marketplace, please hang on for a different set of instructions!"
+### If you are coming to this page from the Logseq marketplace, please hang on for a different set of instructions!

 # Overview